Local Relay

 To set up the security relay, navigate to Access Control > Relay > Security Relay interface.

-• Hold Delay (Sec): Determine how long the relay stays activated.
-For example, if set to 5 seconds, the relay remains to be opened for 5 seconds before closing.
+Hold Delay (Sec): Determine how long the relay stays activated.
+For example, if set to 5 seconds, the relay remains open for 5 seconds before closing.